Big-Edge2297/homie-dashboard/README.md

 - Any modern browser — Chrome, Edge, Firefox, Safari
 - Haptic feedback requires A DEVICE supporting the Vibration API

-## Security

-⚠️ The HA Long-Lived Access Token is stored in plain text inside the HTML file.
-Anyone who can read the file has full access to your Home Assistant instance.

-**Recommendations:**
-- Serve the file only on your local network — never expose it to the internet without authentication
-- Create a dedicated HA user account for the dashboard token rather than using your personal admin account so you can limit access and exposure
-- Revoke and regenerate the token periodically (HA → Profile → Long-Lived Access Tokens)
-- For remote access, use a VPN (e.g. WireGuard)

 ---